chatwoot/docs/docs/contributing-guide/chatwoot-platform-apis.md

 ## Using the Access Token

-We use the `access_token` to authenticate all these APIs.
-Please make use of the Postman collection to test these APIs.
+The `access_token` is required to authenticate all API requests.
+Please use the Postman collection to test these APIs.

 ### Testing the APIs